 - Which platforms they’re most likely to use for product research and brand discovery.

-For example, your research may reveal that your brand has a predominantly young audience that gets their product recommendations from influencers on Instagram.
+For example, your research may reveal that your brand has a predominantly young audience that gets its product recommendations from influencers on Instagram.
 This is a finding you can then leverage in your online marketing efforts.

 10. Demand Analysis